metablaster/WindowsFirewallRuleset/README.md

 - To navigate and edit code with VSCode `PSScriptAnalyzer` is highly recommended, otherwise editing experience may behave odd due to various repository settings.

-- There are no hardware requirements, but if you plan to write code recommendation is min.
+- There are no hardware requirements, but if you plan to write and debug code recommendation is min.
 8GB of memory and SSD drive to comfortably work on project, otherwise to just deploy rules to your personal firewall less than that will work just fine.

 [Table of Contents](#table-of-contents)